 Since the Technical Guidance Document (TGD) does not provide detailed information on how to deal with (essential) elements that have a natural background concentration in the environment, such as zinc, the "added risk approach" (according to Struijs et al., 1997 and Crommentuijn et al., 1997) has been used in this risk assessment report on zinc.
-In this approach both the "Predicted Environmental Concentration" (PEC) and the "Predicted No Effect Concentration" (PNEC) are determined on the basis of the added amount of zinc, resulting in an "added Predicted Environmental Concentration" (PEC{add}) and "added Predicted No Effect Concentration" (PNEC{add}), respectively.
+In this approach both the "Predicted Environmental Concentration" (PEC) and the "Predicted No Effect Concentration" (PNEC) are determined on the basis of the added amount of zinc, resulting in an "added Predicted Environmental Concentration" (PECadd) and "added Predicted No Effect Concentration" (PNECadd), respectively.
+It is thus assumed that zinc (and not a specific zinc compound such as zinc sulphate) is the causative factor for toxicity.
+It is emphasised, however, that the local PECadd values are based on the emissions of zinc due to the production or use of zinc sulphate.
 The use of the added risk approach (a method that in principle can be used for all naturally occurring substances) implies that only the anthropogenic amount of a substance, i.e. the amount added to the natural background concentration, is considered to be relevant for the effect assessment of that substance.
 Thus, a possible contribution of the natural background concentration to toxic effects is ignored.

-In the present environmental exposure assessment (section 3.2), the use of the added risk approach implies that the PEC{add} values have been calculated from zinc emissions due to anthropogenic activities.
-Thus, the PEC{add} is the anthropogenic part of the zinc concentration in the environment.
+In the present environmental exposure assessment (section 3.2), the use of the added risk approach implies that the local $PEC{add}$ values have been calculated from zinc emissions due to anthropogenic activities (in this case: zinc emissions due to the production and use of zinc sulphate) Thus, the $PEC{add}$ is the anthropogenic part of the zinc concentration in the environment.
 By focusing only on the anthropogenic part of zinc, the problem of the great variety of natural background concentrations of zinc over the different geographic regions is eliminated.
-Of course it is realised that comparison of the PEC{add} with measured environmental concentrations must take into account that the latter values comprise the natural background concentration (Cb) and the anthropogenic part.
+Of course it is realised that comparison of the $PEC{add}$ with measured environmental concentrations must take into account that the latter values comprise the natural background concentration (Cb) and the anthropogenic part.

 In the environmental effect assessment (section 3.3), the use of the added risk approach implies that the $PNEC{add}$ has been derived from toxicity data that are based on the added zinc concentration in the tests.
 Thus, the $PNEC{add}$ is the maximum permissible addition to the background concentration.
-From the background concentration (Cb) and the $PNEC{add}$, the PNEC can be calculated: $PNEC = Cb + PNEC{add}$.
+From the background concentration (Cb) and the $PNEC{add}$ , the PNEC can be calculated: $PNEC = Cb + PNEC{add}$ .

-Finally, in the environmental risk characterisation (section 3.4), the use of the added risk approach implies the evaluation of the PEC{add} / $PNEC{add}$ ratios.
-In case measured environmental concentrations are used in the risk characterisation, either the background concentration has to be subtracted from the measured environmental concentration (resulting in a "PEC{add} / PNEC{add}" ratio) or the background concentration has to be added to the PNEC{add} (resulting in a traditional "PEC / PNEC" ratio).
+Finally, in the environmental risk characterisation (section 3.4), the use of the added risk approach implies the evaluation of the $PEC{add}$ / $PNEC{add}$ ratios.
+In case measured environmental concentrations are used in the risk characterisation, either the background concentration has to be subtracted from the measured environmental concentration (resulting in a "PECadd / PNECadd" ratio) or the background concentration has to be added to the PNECadd (resulting in a traditional "PEC / PNEC" ratio).